scalableminds/webknossos/docs/getting_started.md

 ![Video: Beginner's Guide](https://www.youtube.com/watch?v=jsz0tc3tuKI)

 ## Create a webknossos.org Account
-Signing up for a free account on [webknossos.org](https://webknossos.org) is the easiest and fastest way to get started with webKnossos.
+Signing up for a free account on [webknossos.org](https://webknossos.org) is the easiest and fastest way to get started with WEBKNOSSOS.
 Either upload one of your own datasets and explore one of the many community datasets.

 The free tier comes with 10GB of storage for private datasets.